 First of all, you’ll need to remember to include a point of contact.
-That way any casting directors or agents can get in touch if they like what they see from your resume.
+That way any casting directors or agents can get in touch with you if they like what they see from the resume.
 This can be done by listing an email address, telephone number or website contact, or a mix of all three.

 Additionally, you’ll need to include some defining features about your animal.
 You should remember to give information about:

 Normally on regular professional resumes, this information may be left out as it would usually be considered discriminatory.
 Acting roles (especially when animals are needed) are a little different though, given the need to fill very specific requirements regarding appearance.